 Wouldn’t it be far more accurate to have the customer/prospect tell us whether or not the deal is coming in?
 Also, it’s exaggerated by the fact that more often than not, the sales teams are describing their interpretation of why the client will or will not purchase.
 We SHOULD actually be looking through the customer’s EYES and reviewing their feedback to determine if they’re going to purchase.

 Please don’t hold it against me if I sound too Pollyannish.
 But, if we really think about the time spent in assessing the forecast we are burning minutes.
 If we truly have systemic usage of mutual success plans validated with the customer and are able to roll up key elements from within it, we could actually more accurately call the number.
-Our customers would be telling us, the deal is coming in and when.
+Our customers would be telling us, if and when the deal is coming in.

-So keep this in mind the next time you see leaders inspecting in the forecast a reps’ understanding of where we are and what needs to happen next.
+So keep this in mind the next time you see leaders inspecting, during a forecast call, a reps’ understanding of where we are and what needs to happen next.
 Instead, ask the question, “has the Power Person validated what their Business Issue is and how we address Problems which justify the Value for the spend?
 Look for the documentation in correspondence, be it email, PowerPoint, Word document, or an executive summary of a proposal.
 If the customers provided positive feedback on the elements of the timing, odds are you can commit that deal and move on to another opportunity in forecast.